 Film Grants

-Once your project in underway you can apply for a one off grant of £1,000 to support the production of two short films to showcase your Partnership Grant work and the impact it has had.
-The films can be used as a way to record progress over the duration of the project activity and share your achievements more widely.
-The grant should be used to purchase equipment needed to produce the films to a high sound and image quality and/or teacher cover costs.
+Once your project is underway you can apply for a one-off grant of £1,000 to support the production of a short film to showcase your Partnership Grant work and the impact it has had.
+The film can be used to record progress over the duration of the project activity and share your achievements more widely.
+The grant should be used to purchase equipment needed to produce the films to a high sound and image quality.
 Please email the Schools Engagement team for more information and an application form.

 Extension Grants